KrisWerbrouck1/git-python-pi-web/docs/raspberrypi-gpio/gpio_interfacing.md

 ### Driving an Output

-The example code below shows how an output can be driven high and low from python:
+The example code below shows how an output can be driven high and low from python using wiringpi:

 ```python
 import wiringpi